 This brings us full circle to the reason why the .458 Lott exists in the first place: the desire for a cartridge that can reliably shoot a 500 grain .458″ bullet at 2,150 feet per second under realistic conditions.

 There’s nothing magical about that sort of performance.
 Sure, it’s great for killing buffalo and elephant, but so is 480 grain bullet at 2,200 feet per second or a 500 grain bullet at 2,050 feet per second.
-Both of those loads meet or exceed the performance of several very popular and effective .450 Nitro loads from decades prior.
+All of those loads meet or exceed the performance of several very popular and effective .450 Nitro loads from decades prior.

 Had Winchester used a longer case that was actually capable of delivering that sort of performance in the real world, or established more realistic performance objectives for the shorter case from the beginning, hunters very likely would not have encountered problems with squib loads and there would have been no reason to develop improved cartridges like the .458 Lott.